Dual Diagnosis Treatment Washington, NC

 Services provided:

-• Domestic violence services, sober housing services and recovery management
+• Domestic violence services, mental health services and help with transportation

 Jessica Holton Pllc - 27.9 miles from Washington, NC

-Jessica Holton Pllc is a dual diagnosis treatment center in Greenville, North Carolina that provides treatment services for alcohol or drug addiction and mental health disorders that include depression as well as thought disorders.
+Jessica Holton Pllc is a dual-diagnosis treatment center in Greenville, North Carolina that provides treatment for alcohol or drug addiction and mental health disorders that include major depressive disorder as well as anorexia.

 Address: 3491 Evans Street, Suite D, Greenville, NC 27834 in Pitt County